fermoya/SwiftUIPager/README.md

 [![CocoaPods platforms](https://img.shields.io/cocoapods/p/SwiftUIPager.svg)](https://cocoapods.org/pods/SwiftUIPager)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 SwiftUIPager provides  a `Pager` component built with SwiftUI native components. `Pager` is a view that renders a scrollable container to display a handful of pages.
-These pages are recycled on scroll, so you don't have to worry about memory issues.
+These pages are recycled on scroll, so you don't have to worry about memory issues. `Pager` will load just a handful of items, enough to beatifully scroll along.

 Create vertical or horizontal pagers, align the cards, change the direction of the scroll, animate the pagintation... `Pager` lets you do anything you want.